lforg37/marto/readme.md

 # Marto usage

-Marto is an header only library.
+Marto is a header only library.
-In order to use the provided operators, simply clone the git repository and include the required headers in your project.

-Most of Marto operators are designed for VivadoHLS.
-However, the operators are currently transitioning to a multi-HLS tool library (Hint HLS integer library) in order to support IntelHLS as well.
-When using such operators, the user must have [Hint](https://github.com/yuguen/hint).

-Migrated operators:
-+ IEEE adder: ```ieee_add_sub_impl```
+It is based on [Hint](https://github.com/yuguen/hint) in order to provide support for many HLS backends.

 # Building unit tests